Updated: Apr 5

 I'm taking my tasks from the fabulous artist and art author Lorna Scobie.

-I also have a Facebook page thingy-majiggy.
+I also have one of those Instagram thingymajiggy.
 If you like what I do, then head on over and give us a like, you'll never miss out that way.

 Task; Calligraphy Practice

-Want to display your beautiful words with all the gorgeous pazza they deserve, or just fill your home with phrases you love, or with filthy swear words everyone else will hate.
+Want to display your beautiful words with all the gorgeous sass they deserve?
+Or just fill your home with phrases you love?
 Well come on down folks to the Greatest Show on Earth*.

-*Not actual Greatest Show on Earth, that was just hyperbole, I thought I'd join the most popular club in the world today, also hyperbole.
+*Not the actual Greatest Show on Earth, that was just hyperbole, I thought I'd join the most popular club in the world today, 'Being Hyperbolic' (Also hyperbole)

-Mark out the words in pencil before anything or you could free-hand it like a fucking renegade hero.
-Just don't blame me when you're having to cram your last word onto the page like a Etonian with pork.
+Mark out the words in pencil before anything or you could free-hand it like a fudging renegade hero.
+Just don't blame me when you're having to cram your last word onto the page like an Etonian with pork.

-Tip; Use that shit old paint brush, the one your kid got off a magazine front or pocketed from school, just something you don't mind throwing away.
-Masking fluid is the pigeon of the art world, it will shit on every brush you love.
+Tip; Use a grubby old paint brush, the one your kid got off a magazine front or pocketed from school, just something you don't mind throwing away.
+Masking fluid is the pigeon of the art world, it will crap on every brush you love.

 Wet your page.

-Not in a porn way, by spitting and lube but with love and water.
+Not in a gross way, by spitting but with love and water.

-I've gone with a space theme because that best suited the quotes, but also space is fucking awesome.
+I've gone with a space theme because that best suited the quote, but also space is awesome.